 Is it getting harder to be a Christian in Sudan?

 A few years ago, Sudan was a good news story on the World Watch List.
 Apostasy was no longer illegal, and more leniency around freedom of religion was brought in by the transitional government – there was still a long way to go, but there were signs of hope.
 Sadly, this year Sudan has risen several places on the World Watch List.

 The main reason for Sudan’s increase in ranking is greater violence against Christians – particularly since believers became more vulnerable after the eruption of civil war in April 2023.

 How can I help Christians in Sudan?

 Please keep praying for your brothers and sisters in Sudan.
-Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.
+Your prayers make an enormous difference to those following Jesus no matter the cost.